CAADE/edgeville/docs/Solution/Solution.rst

 Cloud Architecture
 ------------------

-The Cloud Layer consists of Hybrid Clouds, SDI, and uSDI SubSystems.
+The Cloud Layer consists of Common Cloud Cores, SDI, and uSDI SubSystems.

 .. image:: LogicalCloud.png

-* :ref:`SubSystem-Cloud/Hybrid-Cloud` - Hybrid Cloud orchestrates services across multiple clouds.
+* :ref:`SubSystem-Cloud/Common-Cloud-Core` - Common Cloud Core orchestrates services across multiple clouds.
 It is responsible application and service orchestration.
 * :ref:`SubSystem-Cloud/SDI` - This is a typical Private Cloud Interface.
 Responsible for orchesrating Infrastructure in the cloud.
 * :ref:`SubSystem-Cloud/uSDI` - This is a micro-cloud interface.
 Responsible for orchestrating infrastructure in the micro-cloud.